5231e/CCA-personality-test/README.md

 Are you having trouble finding a CCA?
 Come take this quiz to find out what CCA best suits you! print("Title of program: CCA Matching Personality test") print() print("Welcome to DHS!
-Please answer the following questions truthfully and we'll suggest a CCA for you!") print("Please respond with a number 1 - 5, where 1 is strongly disagree and 5 is strongly agree.") print()
+We hope you had  geat impression of our school.
+Please answer the following questions truthfully and we'll suggest a CCA for you!
+We will chose the best one so that you will enjoy your dunman high experience here!") print("Please respond with a number 1 - 5, where 1 is strongly disagree and 5 is strongly agree.") print()